- Chemical Spill Characteristics

 Chemical Spill Characteristics

-How a chemical spill is handled is dependent on its size, associated hazards of the released material(s), available resources, and the experience/competence level of the laboratory personnel/responder (see information in the Chemical Spill Response Guide Sheet).
+How a chemical spill is handled is dependent on its size, associated hazards of the released material(s), available resources, and the experience/competence level of the laboratory personnel/responder.
 Use the table below to differentiate between a minor and major chemical spill.

 Minor Chemical Spill